 A local pilgrimage has been developed in Iceland by Pastor Floki Kristinsson that involves a six-day walk to the shrine of St. Thorlak in Skalholt where there is a modern little cathedral.
 He tells me that the pilgrimage helps people to discover themselves when they are removed from the ordinary routines and pressures of their lives, bond with others on the pilgrim way, and deepen their spirituality.
 This tends to be a more intentional pilgrimage since it occurs with a smaller group of people who have devotions along the way.
 The pilgrims travel the last mile barefoot and end the pilgrimage with the Eucharist in the Skalholt church.

 An idea I encountered in Iceland was a climbing meditation.
-Pastor Thorgrimur Danielsson takes people mountain climbing on Sundays.
+Pastor Thorgrimur Danielsson, whom I mentioned above, takes people mountain climbing on Sunday afternoons.
 Climbing is a form of walking, but it is an uphill walk and sometimes straight up.
-The more arduous the climb, the more it focuses the mind and brings it into awareness of the earth itself.
-Mind and body have to work together while climbing.
-And there is the reward of the view when one reaches the top, which can inspire thoughts of God’s grandeur and our place in creation.
+The more arduous the climb, the more it focuses the mind and brings it into awareness of Earth itself

-Many Westerners assume that meditation is a “spiritual” phenomenon, which is usually taken to mean that it somehow has to do with getting beyond the physical into the mind. or spirit.
+Many Westerners assume that meditation is a “spiritual” phenomenon, which is usually taken to mean that it somehow has to do with getting beyond the physical body and world into the mind or spirit.
 As Christianity recovers its inherent incarnational spirituality and as yoga practitioners claim the Tantric roots of Hatha Yoga, meditation should lead us into a deeper engagement with our physical bodies and with the physical world of which we are a part.
-The mind and spirit are not disembodied.
+Walking in the countryside or in the woods or along the beach should help us connect with earth’s body and with our own bodies in relation the earth.
+(See Frank Answers About Connecting with Earth’s Body.)

 Pastor Frank Senn